System Design Space

 • Security Engineer

-• Versioning and backward compatibility
+• API versioning and backward compatibility.

-• Rate limiting and API security
+• Rate limits, quotas, and API protection.

-• How to provide SLA for API?
+• How do you provide an SLA for a public API?

 Where to find the book